SpaghetMeNot/normalmagic/docs/mesh_tools/surface_project.md

 - **Vertex Group:** Choose a vertex group to project.

-### Normals
+### Transfer Normals

-Define how normals are transferred from target surfaces.
-This uses [Normal Transfer](../normal_tools/normal_transfer.md) internally.
+Transfer normals from target surfaces.
+Internally this uses [Normal Transfer](../normal_tools/normal_transfer.md).
 Normals are transferred after vertex projection, using the closest target surface.

 - **Normal Domain:** Whether normals are stored on points (smooth) or face corners (allows sharp edges).
 - **Use Shrinkwrap Amount:** Use the same mask used for vertex [projection](#masking).
 - **Amount:** Specify a vertex group or single value to choose how much normals are transferred.
 - **Automatic Masking:** Use [mask falloff](../common_settings.md#mask-falloff) settings to make a new mask for transferring normals.

-### UVs
+### Transfer UVs

 Transfer UVs from target surface.

-- **Transfer UVs:** Turn UV transfer on/off.
 - **UV Map From:** Which UV Map to transfer from the **surface**.
 - **UV Map To:** Which UV Map to write to on this object.

-#### Selection

-Limit UV transfer to specific faces.

-- **Selection:** Which faces to modify UVs for.
-Defaults to "on", applying to every face.
-- **Material:** Limit UV modification to a specific material.
-- **Invert Selection:** Inverts the selection to modify UVs on every face that is not selected using the above options.